 The WQMA provides for the regular monitoring of an index network of stations, as well as an annual intensive survey concentrating on water quality, sediment and biota in a selected watershed, when resources permit.
-Since its inception, the Agreement has seen water quality data collected at more than 120 core monitoring sites.
+Since its inception, water quality data has been collected at more than 120 core monitoring sites.

-The purpose and goals of the agreement are illustrated in Table 1:
+The purpose and goals of the Agreement are illustrated in Table 1: